juvelas/juvelas.github.io/_pages/publications.md

 # Peer-reviewed papers: 56 in total

 ## 2024
 * Castaño Quintero, S., __Velasco, J.A__, Gonzalez-Voyer, A., Martínez-Meyer, E., Yañez-Arenas, C. Niche Position and Niche Breadth Effects on Population Abundances: A Case Study of New World Warblers (Parulidae).
 2024.
 Ecology and Evolution.
-In press.
+14 (3) e11108. https://doi.org/10.1002/ece3.11108

 * Basanta, M. Delia; __Velasco, J.A__; González-Salazar, C. 2024.
 Epidemiological landscape of Batrachochytrium dendrobatidis and its impact on amphibian diversity at a global scale.
 Wildlife Biology.
 204281. https://doi.org/10.1002/wlb3.01166